Written digital examinations via distance

 The following process should be used if you wish to conduct a digital examination with Inspera:

-a.
-Recommended: Online training "Nätbaserad grundutbildning i Inspera" (course avalaible in Swedish, use the form to contact us for more information).
+Online training "Nätbaserad grundutbildning i Inspera" (course avalaible in Swedish, use the form to contact us for more information).

 - You construct the examination questions yourself in the platform.